nest/nestml/doc/nestml_language/nestml_language_concepts.rst

        # ... further statements go here ...

 The statements in the event handler will be executed when the event occurs.

+An event handler integrates the system from "just before" the event to "just after" the event.
+If the spike event occurs at time :math:`t_k`, then the event handler integrates the system in time from "just before the event" :math:`t_k^-` to "just after" the event :math:`t_k^+`.

 To specify in which sequence the event handlers should be called in case multiple events are received at the exact same time, the ``priority`` parameter can be used, which can be given an integer value, where a larger value means higher priority.
 For example: